rajuat/AndroidProficiencyExercise/README.md

 #### Highlights
 * The app informs the user when network is unavailable.
 * The app informs the user when server is unavailable.
-* The app uses ViewModel pattern for state management of screen rotation.
+* The app uses ViewModel pattern for state management during screen rotation.
 * The app uses androidx.
 * The Activity tuned the Fragment management for performance.